A static theory of promises: Promises versus obligations

-\item Not all promises are about future actions, so there cannot be an implied obligation for all promises. e.g. I promise that the cat got fed.
+\item Similarly, not all promises are about future actions, so there cannot be an implied obligation capturing its essence for all promises.
+E.g. I promise that the cat got fed.
 Indeed the owner might actually be displeased that the cat was fed if it was supposed to be dieting.

-\item In law, it is true that there is a dissimilarity between promises and obligations.
+\item There is a dissimilarity between promises and obligations.
 They are quite different entities.
-Obligations may cause promises and promises may cause obligations, but promises have a physical representation in space and time, whereas obligations do not.
+Obligations may cause promises and promises may cause obligations, but promises have a physical reality as events in space and time, whereas obligations do not.
 Obligations are at a different level of abstraction altogether.
-Moreover, the international monetary system can be viewed as an example of a de-facto standard promise -- the promise to redeem the value of money on a voluntary basis.
-It is also well known by law-makers that laws are only observed about issues that most people will basically keep to voluntarily, thus the power of obligation may be a fictitious one, based on de-facto promises.

 \item Promises are made on a voluntary basis.
 For obligation however, the concept of voluntarity is almost irrational.
 In any case it might be voluntary to imply an obligation on someone else, but engaging in a promise you may face an involuntary obligation or a voluntary one.
-Voluntary is therefore natural for promises but is quite problematic for obligations.
+Voluntarity is therefore natural for promises but is quite problematic for obligations.

-\item Promises announce positive extensions of user behaviour, obligations are a negative constraint on the degrees of freedom of the obliged party.
+\item Promise announcement constitutes positive extensions of user behaviour, whereas obligations primarily constitute a negative constraint on the degrees of freedom of the obliged party.

 \end{enumerate}